allegro/akubra/README.md

 ### Redundancy

-Akubra is a simple solution to keep an independent S3 storages in sync - almost realtime, eventually consistent.
+Akubra is a simple solution to keep independent S3 storages in sync - almost realtime, eventually consistent.

-Keeping synchronized storage clusters, which handles great volume of new objects (about 300k obj/h), is the most efficient by feeding them with all incoming data at once.
-That's what Akubra does, with a minimum memory and cpu footprint.
+Keeping synchronized storage clusters, which handle great volume of new objects (about 300k obj/h), is most efficient by feeding them with all incoming data at once.
+That's what Akubra does, with a minimal memory and cpu footprint.

-Synchronizing S3 storages offline is almost impossible with a high volume traffic.
+Synchronizing S3 storages offline is almost impossible with a high volume of traffic.
-It would require keeping track of new objects (or periodical bucket listing), downloading and uploading them to other storage.
+It would require keeping track of new objects (or periodical bucket listing), downloading and uploading them to the other storage.
 It's slow, expensive and hard to implement robustly.

 Akubra way is to put files in all storages at once by copying requests to multiple backends.
-I case one of clusters rejects request it logs that event, and syncronizes troublesome object with an independent process.
+I case one if clusters rejects request it logs that event, and synchronizes troublesome object with an independent process.

 ### Seamless storage space extension with new storage clusters
 Akubra has sharding capabilities.
-You may easily configure new backends with weigths and append them to regions cluster pool.
+You can easily configure new backends with weigths and append them to regions cluster pool.

-Based on clusters weights akubra splits all operations between clusters in pool.
+Based on cluster weights akubra splits all operations between clusters in pool.
 It also backtracks to older cluster when requested for not existing object on target cluster.
 This kind of events are logged, so it's possible to rebalance clusters in background.